Best Life Insurance Companies

 MassMutual: Best for Standard Life Insurance Policies

-MassMutual is one of the biggest life insurance issuers in the United States as it provides a comprehensive range of life insurance products.
+MassMutual is one of the biggest life insurance issuers in the United States, providing a comprehensive range of life insurance products.

 In addition to the most common types of life insurance policies, MassMutual offers immediate-decision term life insurance and guaranteed issue life insurance policies.